ciCciC/MasterThesisPartialRDFschemaRetrieval/README.md

 ' in apv6.ipynb notebook file
 ```

-## Reproducing
+## Reproducibility
-For reproducing you run the code cells (with shift-enter) in apv6.ipynb notebook file
+For reproducibility you run the code cells (with shift-enter) in apv6.ipynb notebook file

 ## Data dump
 We created several data dump files containing nodes (partial schemas) obtained after 10 iterations.
 They are stored in two dump files.
 One for DBpedia and the other for Wikidata.